-This course introduces students to the basic concepts and theories of non-verbal communication.
-Topics include nonverbal elements of haptics (touch), proxemics (space) and chronemics (place and time).
-Students learn to identify and analyze communication patterns, their effects and the positive and negative factors effecting the content of interaction.
-Students develop skills and an awareness of how non-verbal communication impacts their lives.
+This course introduces students to basic concepts and theories of non-verbal communication.
+Topics include haptics, proxemics and chronemics with an introduction to quantitative/qualitative research methods.
+Students learn to identify and analyze communication patterns and their effects on the verbal content of interaction.
+Students develop skills and awareness of how non-verbal communication impacts their lives and are exposed to research in the field while engaging in an undergraduate research project.